tabreturn/tabreturn.github.io/_posts/2020-11-01-a_quick_intro_to_blender_creative_coding--part_3_of_3.md

 bpy.ops.render.render(write_still=True)
 {% endhighlight %}

 This script adds a cone to the standard scene then renders it to a file named `render.png` (on my Desktop).
+Note that I've also saved the script to my Desktop.
 To run this, I `cd` to my Desktop directory and execute the following command:

 ```
 <blender_dir>/blender --background --python foo.py